 I hope you love this sourdough lemon bread!
 If you make it, be sure to leave a recipe rating so I know how you liked it!

 For Lemon Bread:

-- 1/2 cup neutral flavored oil sunflower, avacodo, or refined coconut*
+- 1/2 cup neutral flavored oil sunflower, avocado, or refined coconut, or melted butter

 - 2/3 cup cane sugar